-- Protective fencing must be installed before any construction activity is to occur to ensure no harm to the natural system. - No work should be completed on the property until consultation with MECP has occurred and mitigation measures including Snake Exclusion Fencing has been approved. - Soil stockpiles should be established in locations 30m or greater from the natural system and agricultural drain and within the fencing protecting the natural system.
-If the stockpiles must be within 30m of the features, they should be protected with sediment fence on the down gradient side of the pile.
-If the stockpiles are to remain for more than one growing season, they should be seeded with a cover crop to stabilize the piles. - An erosion and sediment control plan should be reviewed by construction crews to ensure protection of the natural heritage and hazard features during construction. - The grading of the lot should ensure any overland flow is infiltrated to the soil and not directed toward the agricultural drain or natural features on the property by overland flow paths. - The size of the disturbed area (development envelope) must be limited by minimizing nonessential grading. - Construction should commence only when all materials required for construction are at hand to minimize the duration of work. - All equipment maintenance and refueling should be controlled to prevent any discharge of petroleum products. - Include emergency contacts for a Wildlife Biologist in case of conflict with wildlife during construction: Nicole Wajmer (519) 829-9463 nicole.wajmer@insightenvironmental.ca
+- A construction barrier fence and/or a sediment and erosion control fence must be installed before any construction activity is to occur to ensure no harm to the natural system.
+No work should be completed on the property until consultation with MECP has occurred and mitigation measures including snake exclusion fencing has been approved. - Soil stockpiles should be established in locations 30m or greater from the hedgerow/agricultural drain and within the silt fencing protecting the natural system.
+If the stockpiles must be within 30m of the features, they should be protected with sediment fence on the down gradient side of the pile. - An erosion and sediment control plan should be reviewed by construction crews to ensure protection of the natural heritage and hazard features during construction. - The grading of the lot should ensure any overland flow is infiltrated to the soil and not directed toward the agricultural drain or hedgerow features on the property by overland flow paths. - The size of the disturbed area (development envelope) must be limited by minimizing nonessential grading.

+- Construction should commence only when all materials required for construction are at hand to minimize the duration of work. - All equipment maintenance and refueling should be controlled to prevent any discharge of petroleum products. - Include emergency contacts for a Wildlife Biologist in case of conflict with wildlife during construction: Nicole Wajmer (519) 829-9463 nicole.wajmer@insightenvironmental.ca